pierreklintefors/ikaros-3/Source/Kernel/matrix.md

 matrix m;
 ```

 This will create an empty matrix of rank 0.
+An empty matrix can be assigned any other matrix.
+(This is not possible for matrices with a size where the sizes must match).

 A matrix can also be created with a particular size, for example: